top of page

 A safari guide job is right for you if you’re passionate about wildlife, you love learning about the natural world, you’re comfortable hosting and interacting with all kinds of people, and being outside makes you happy.

 There are many different kinds of outdoors guides.
-In South Africa, the most common are safari guides (also called field guides or nature guides), adventure guides, tour guides and culture guides.
+In South Africa, the most common are fsafari guides (also called nature guides or field guides), adventure guides and culture guides.
 So what is a safari guide and what kinds of safari guide jobs are available?
 Let’s dive into the details.

 Safari guides are ambassadors of the natural world, serving as the first point of contact between tourists and wild spaces.
 They facilitate human-nature interaction by sharing their knowledge with guests on guided experiences.
 Safari guides host visitors to lodges and reserves on game drives, bush walks and other activities.
 They interpret the elements of nature and wildlife for their guests.